-Benefits of Lenders Mortgage Insurance
+Benefits of LMI

-What does Lenders Mortgage Insurance (LMI) cost?
+What does LMI cost?

+LMI is not transferable to other financial institutions.
 If you repay your home loan within two years of the settlement or drawdown date, you may be entitled to a partial refund of the LMI fee.

 If your settlement or drawdown date was on or after 25th November 2019, you’ll be refunded: